Food Brand Marketing

 Source: @cookieemonsterr

-This results in buzz, audience interactions and new pieces of content for you to promote.
+This results in more buzz, audience interactions and new pieces of content for you to repurpose.

 4. Day-in-the-Life Videos